Yacón: Cultivation

 Yacón.
 Moche Culture.
 Larco Museum Collection.

+Freezing temperatures cause the above-ground parts to die back; the plant will re-sprout from the rhizome under favourable temperature and moisture conditions.
+The optimal growing temperature range is 18–25 °C.

 Yacón can easily be grown in gardens in climates with only light freezes.
 It grows well in Kathmandu, Nepal, southern Australia (including Tasmania) and in New Zealand, where the climate is mild and the growing season long.
 The plant was introduced to Japan in the 1980s, and from there its cultivation spread to other Asian countries, notably South Korea, China, and the Philippines, and is now widely available in markets in those countries.